-HR is one of the driving forces of today's most successful businesses.

-HR is one of the driving forces of today's most successful businesses.
-Companies with strong HR departments excel at keeping employees happy, building competitive business models, and establishing themselves as in-demand employers.
+Companies with solid HR departments excel at keeping employees happy, building competitive business models, and establishing themselves as in-demand employers.

-Effective ways to do this include hosting team-building exercises and focusing on developing relationships between departments (via loose seating charts, for example, or virtual collaborative platforms that encourage departments to work together on a project).
+Effective ways to do this include hosting team-building exercises and developing relationships between departments (via loose seating charts, for example, or virtual collaborative platforms that encourage departments to work together on a project).
 In addition to unifying an operation, these steps also create more innovative environments.

-For further articles and advice on employer branding, strategic talent management, employment trends and employee engagement and retention, visit Randstad's knowledge centreworkforce360 today.
+For further articles and advice on employer branding, strategic talent management, employment trends and employee engagement and retention, visit Randstad's knowledge centre workforce360 today.